2015-16 Entsminger Fellows Excited About Their Entrepreneurial Mission

 That was Lee Entsminger's vision when he made a donation to the University to help create the program.
 A 1974 ODU geology graduate, Entsminger has participated in the University's development of an entrepreneurial curriculum.

 "Entrepreneurship, at its root, is a matter of problem solving, critical thinking and the ability to communicate.
 Those are skills that can be taught," he said.

-Mark Strome, a 1978 ODU graduate in civil engineering, is chief investment officer for the Strome Group and Strome Investment Management LP, as well as the Strome Family Foundation, which provided the gift to Old Dominion.
+Mark Strome, a 1978 ODU graduate in civil engineering, is chief investment officer for the Strome Group and Strome Investment Management LP, as well as the Strome Family Foundation.

 The multipronged program is aimed at nurturing Old Dominion business entrepreneurs at every stage of the start-up process, helping them create opportunity and grow the economy.